OpenTSDB/opentsdb.net/docs/source/api_http/tree/collisions.rst

 When processing a TSMeta, if the resulting leaf would overwrite an existing leaf with a different TSUID, a collision will be recorded.
 This endpoint allows retreiving a list of the TSUIDs that were not included in a tree due to collisions.
 It is useful for debugging in that if you find a TSUID in this list, you can pass it through the ``/tree/test`` endpoint to get details on why the collision occurred.

 ..
 NOTE:: Calling this endpoint without a list of one or more TSUIDs will return all collisions in the tree.
 If you have a large number of timeseries in your system, the response can potentially be very large.
 Thus it is best to use this endpoint with specific TSUIDs.

+..
+NOTE:: If ``storeFailures`` is diabled for the tree, this endpoint will not return any data.
+Collisions will still appear in the TSD's logs.

 Verbs
 -----